RobinNixon/UCT/paper/five_bit_threshold.md

 **Repository** Complete code, data and supporting materials available at https://github.com/RobinNixon/UCT

-**Note** Note: Figures are included in the PDF version.
+**Note** Figures are included in the PDF version.
 See five_bit_threshold.pdf for the complete rendered paper.

 ---